 When I first made the firm decision to let go of the relationship that was no good for me, I buried myself in routine.

-I worked 40 hour weeks, volunteered, took a class, and went to the gym everyday.
+I worked 40-hour weeks, volunteered, took a class, and went to the gym almost every day.
 It sounds like the girl you want to punch in the face I know, and I assure that I am normally so not that way.

 But I knew that if I had a day- even a few hours- of sitting in my house, I would fold.